LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/aggregation/_index.md

 dictionary_aggregate = data.agg(aggregate_dictionary_example)
 ```

-This dictionary object has now become a tempate for the aggregations we want to preform.
+This dictionary object has now become a template for the aggregations we want to perform.
 However, on it's own, it does nothing.
 Once passed to the agg() method, it will pick out the specific location of data we want to examine.
 Making a subset table.
 {{% /notice %}}

 ## Groupby and Multiple Aggregations